engineyard/ey-docs/pages/using-multi-region-with-engine-yard-appcloud.md

   * Environments can be cloned, but only in the same region.
   * IP addresses are assigned to a region - and thus cannot be moved to a different region.
   * All limitations regarding the number of instances, IP addresses, and snapshots are per-region.
-  * **WARNING**: Database backups are currently being sent to **US East** region (us-east-1), so all backup traffic will incur bandwidth charges.
-    * This is limitation is scheduled to be lifted before Multi-Region leaves the Beta Program.
   * Pricing within each region is subject to change.

 ## Steps for Booting Instances in any Region